History of the Phoenix Trotting Park

 - Cost Overruns - Construction of the park soared far beyond expectations, giving the owners little room to make a profit.

 - Competition - Located in North Phoenix at 19th Ave and Bell Road, Turf Paradise (opened in 1956) had already been established for a decade and featured live horse racing in the traditional fashion, while the Trotting Park was focused on harness racing - a sport not familiar to most Americans.

 After racing was suspended in 1966, the building's equipment was removed by the Delaware North corporation for use at their other racetracks.
 Following the closure, the name was changed to Arizona Equestrian Center.

 The Trotting Park has been closed since 1966.
 According to a YouTube video, a motorcycle show was held at the park on March 26, 1988.
 The parking lot was used as an automotive swap meet called "AutoSwap USA" in 1991.
 It was featured prominently in the 1998 film "No Code of Conduct" starring Martin Sheen and Charlie Sheen.

 At some point, the land was sold to Grand Canyon University, who later sold it to Roles Inn of America company in the late 1990s.
 They built the Cotton Lane RV Resort on the backstretch of the track.
 Phase I opened in 2002 with 285 spaces, while Phase II added an additional 300 spaces.
-Roles Inn of America owns the land upon which the Trotting Park is built.
+Roles Inn of America owns the land upon which the Trotting Park used to sit.

 Back in 1964, the Trotting Park was located far outside the edge of town.
 Over the years, the city has grown up around the Trotting Park.
 As it stands today, the grandstand is highly visible from a four-lane Interstate highway and is in close proximity to the Perryville Prison as well as numerous homes, farms, and a major freeway interchange.